 - Ease of use: Cloud-based CMMS software is designed for a broad range of users, making it easy to pick the most relevant features for a job and do it with fewer clicks.

-- Mobile capabilities: Most cloud-based systems have mobile apps that are accessible with login credentials and an internet connection, making it a more mobile-friendly option.
+- Mobile capabilities: Most cloud-based systems have mobile apps accessible with login credentials and an internet connection, making it a more mobile-friendly option.

 - Ease of integration: Cloud-based systems are more open, which means it takes less effort, time, and money to connect to new machines, software, or sensors.